-As a member of our plan, your benefits include coverage for many outpatient prescription drugs.
-Medicare calls these outpatient prescription drugs "Part D drugs."
-You can get these drugs as long as they are included in our plan's Drug List (Formulary) and they are medically necessary for you (as determined by your primary care doctor or other provider).
+As a member of this plan, your benefits include coverage for many outpatient prescription drugs.
+Medicare calls drugs that must be covered by all Medicare Prescription Drug Plans "Part D drugs."
+Part D drugs have been combined with additional drugs covered by your retirement system to form this plan.
+Prescription drugs are covered as long as they are included in the Drug List (Formulary) and are medically necessary for you, (as determined by your primary care doctor or other provider).

 - This section is about your Part D drugs only.
-To keep things simple, we generally say "drug" in the rest of this section, instead of repeating "covered outpatient prescription drug" or "Part D drug" every time. - For details about what we mean by Part D drugs, the Drug List, rules and restrictions on coverage, and cost information, see Chapter 3 (Using the plan's coverage for your Part D prescription drugs) and Chapter 4 (What you pay for your Part D prescription drugs) of this document.
+To keep things simple, we generally say "drug" in the rest of this section, instead of repeating "covered outpatient prescription drug" or "Part D drug" every time. - For details about what we mean by Part D drugs, the Drug List, rules and limits on coverage, and cost information, see Chapter 3 (Using the plan's coverage for your Part D prescription drugs) and Chapter 4 (What you pay for your Part D prescription drugs) of this document.